Darguima/SpotHack/README.md

 ## Download & Installation 📥📲

-You can download this App in the Releases or build the code with some changes that  you may want.
+You can download this app from the Releases section or build the code with any changes you may want.

-* [Download APK](https://github.com/Darguima/SpotHack/releases/download/v1.0.1/SpotHack.apk) - (don't forget the [API Credentials](#api-credentials) and the SpotHack Server)
+* [Download APK](https://github.com/Darguima/SpotHack/releases/download/v1.0.1/SpotHack.apk) - (don't forget the [API Credentials](#api-credentials) and the [SpotHack Server](#spothack-server-))
 * [Download and Build the Code](#getting-started-)
 * [Download APK 🔑](https://github.com/Darguima/SpotHack/releases/download/v1.0.1/SpotHackLocked.zip) for my friends - (__need password to install__ 🔒)